ellenc0297/sep11-freedom-project/blog/entry05.md

         </style>
 ```
-This was my code for the CSS part of the my code for creating the menu
+This was my code for the CSS part of the my code for creating the menu, to be more organized
 ``` js
   <title>Cat Collectors</title>
 </head>